 How It Works

-With Shape Up, you'll be working in Cycles, delivering Packages consisting of one or more Scopes, which themselves are made up of one or more Tasks.
-Organise packages by Streams and add Documents like files, links and docs you create.
+With Shape Up, you'll be working in Cycles, delivering Pitches consisting of one or more Scopes, which can be broken down into individual Tasks.
+Organise Pitches by Streams and add Documents like files, links and docs you create.

 1. Streams

-Streams are how you organise Packages and Resources around a topic or initiative.
-Your teams may be working on one or many streams at one time, so Packages can be scheduled into any Cycle, whatever Stream they belong to.
+Streams are how you organise Pitches and Resources around a topic, project or initiative.
+Your teams may be working on one or many streams at one time, so Pitches can be scheduled into any Cycle, whatever Stream they belong to.

 1